meta-panic/nodejs2025Q2-service/README.md

     docker compose -f docker-compose.yml up
     ```
 4.  **Access the API:**
-    Once the services are up, the API will be available on `http://localhost:4000`.
-You can access the OpenAPI documentation at `http://localhost:4000/doc/`.
+    Once the services are up, the API will be available on `http://localhost:${PORT}`.
+You can access the OpenAPI documentation at `http://localhost:${PORT}/doc/`.

+5.  **Run tests:**
+    Run tests inside docker container!!!
+If you are using docker desktop it will be exec tab for you.

+     If you are using cli-docker utils for container management use `docker exec -it <container_name> npm test`.

-5.  **Stop the services:**
+6.  **Stop the services:**
     To stop and remove the containers, networks, and volumes created by `up -d`:
     ```bash
     docker compose -f docker-compose.yml down